autolens.Grid1D#

 Grid1D Mapping

-Every set of (x) coordinates in a pixel of the sub-grid maps to an unmasked pixel in the mask.
+Every set of (x) coordinates in a pixel of the grid maps to an unmasked pixel in the mask.
 For a uniform grid, every x coordinate directly corresponds to the location of its paired unmasked pixel.

 It is not a requirement that grid is uniform and that their coordinates align with the mask.
 The input grid could be an irregular set of x coordinates where the indexing signifies that the x coordinate originates or is paired with the mask’s pixels but has had its value change by some aspect of the calculation.